RamiKrispin/vscode-python/README.md

 - `CMD` - Sets a default command to execute during the run time of the image
 - `ENDPOINT` - Allows configuring a container that will run as an executable

-Do not worry if, at this point, you do not fully understand the use cases of some of those commends.
+Do not worry if, at this point, you do not fully understand the use cases of some of those commands.
 It will make more sense when we start to build images in the next section.